 1. What is the Small Ship Register ?

-The Small Ship Register (SSR) provides a cheap and simple alternative to full registration under the UK Merchant Shipping Act.
+The Small Ship Register (SSR) provides a cheap and simple alternative to full registration under Part I of the British Register.
 The Certificate of British Registration provided gives evidence of the British nationality of the vessel when it is in foreign territorial waters.

 A Small Ship Registration Certificate may not be accepted in some foreign ports if you are using your ship for 'commercial purposes' e.g. diving or chartering.
 The register does not enable ownership of a vessel to be established nor can marine mortgages be recorded.

-Please download the form below and post it or email it to the Registry.
+Please download the form below and post it or drop it in to the Registry.
 You should complete this form with as much detail as possible.

 2. What is a small ship ?